asyncapi/website/pages/blog/2023-summary.md

 #### YouTube

 The AsyncAPI YouTube channel performed way better than expected, especially as we moved from online to in-person conferences.
+We currently have over 364 people subscribed to our channel, increasing total subscribers to over 1,46k.
 Our live streams and conference recordings bring in a lot of views, and I'm optimistic about 2024 as well.

 <Figure
   src="/img/posts/2023-summary/youtube.webp"